Yasmin-A95/roro_slides/2023/03/202303-rorosyd.md

 `8273 1232 7352 0569` - Invalid

 ^
-The Bob exercise has you determining how Bob will respond based on the question asked.
 The Luhn algorithm is a simple checksum formula used to validate if a given number is valid or not.
 Most will be familiar with this but probably didn't know your name, it's how a credit card form can tell you if you've typed an incorrect credit card number without submitting anything to a payment provider